Sejsel/aoc2024-ksplang/README.md

 #### Day 2 Part 2 (2024-12-08)

-This was surprisingly annoying, thankfully was able to reuse part 1 validity check quite nicely.
+This was surprisingly annoying, thankfully was able to reuse the part 1 validity check quite nicely.

 First correct version took 517 seconds to finish.
 There is an "easy" opportunity to speed it up a lot, down to ~70 seconds or so, there is a stack length calculation in the hot section and it could be moved outside of the